handyCAPS/handystartpage/readme.md

 A home page listing all your collected links, displaying them with an image.
 You can set a descriptive name which will appear as a tooltip when hovering the link.
 The links are categorised by your chosen names and ordered by a specified order number.
 At the top of the page, a best of section appears, listing the ten most clicked links.

-Yes, it's horribly coded and full of bad practices at the moment, but that will get better with every commit.
+Yes, it's ~~horribly~~ not brilliantly coded and full of bad practices at the moment, but that will get better with every commit.
 Right now it's just here for some friends to play with.
 I made it to learn html and css at first and now using it to get better with php, mysql, javascript and whatever else I might think of.
 Plus it's kinda useful to have all my links in one convenient place.

 ## Requires
 -----------